andyshep/CoreDataPlaygrounds/core-data-playground.md

 }
 ```

-Until this point, the context has remained 'empty'.
-When the context is saved, the `NotificationListener` will receive notifications about changes.
-On iOS, a [Fetched Results Controller](https://developer.apple.com/library/ios/documentation/CoreData/Reference/NSFetchedResultsController_Class/Reference/Reference.html) provides a nice abstraction for responding to change notifications.

-With the context saved, we can query it by creating a [Fetch Request](https://developer.apple.com/library/ios/documentation/DataManagement/Devpedia-CoreData/fetchRequest.html).
+After the context saved, we can query it by creating a [Fetch Request](https://developer.apple.com/library/ios/documentation/DataManagement/Devpedia-CoreData/fetchRequest.html).
+We'll use a predicate to only return `Neighborhood` entities with a `population` greater than 15000.
+In our data model, two such entities exist.

 ```swift
 var fetchRequest = NSFetchRequest(entityName: GROEntity.Neighborhood)